<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.tokenintelligenceshow.com/episode/can-the-way-you-talk-to-ai-change-you</link>

-<guid isPermaLink="true">https://www.tokenintelligenceshow.com/episode/can-the-way-you-talk-to-ai-change-you</guid>
+<guid isPermaLink="false">https://www.tokenintelligenceshow.com/episode/can-the-way-you-talk-to-ai-change-you</guid>

 <description><![CDATA[<p>What does talking to AI all day do to the way we think, relate, and communicate?
 Eric and John explore kids, companionship, human dignity, and why the line between person and machine matters.</p>